Advertiser Disclosure

 • No incidental fees or monthly minimums

 Square’s closest competitor in the third-party processing space is PayPal, which offers most of the same features Square offers.
-However, PayPal charges $30/month for its virtual terminal, skewing the Square vs PayPal debate in Square’s favor for MOTO merchants.
+However, PayPal charges extra for its virtual terminal, skewing the Square vs PayPal debate in Square’s favor for MOTO merchants.

 What To Watch Out For